I love using music too much. I misuse it, sometimes use the wrong type of music. I force music into an edit just because.

-I love using music.
-I use music whenever I can.
-I use it improperly.
-I abuse the use of music.
-I use the wrong type of music.
-I force music into a edit just because.
-You should be doing this too.
-You read that right.
-Force it, use the wrong music, use it as a bad.
 Use music as much as you can.
 It takes time to figure out how to really make music work for a story.
-Pay attention to how you hear it in film, commercials, documentaries and television shows.
-When an edit adds music it can change so much about the feeling of a story.
+Pay attention to how you hear it in film, commercials, documentaries, and television shows.
+When an edit adds music, it can change so much about the feeling of a story.

 The story for this post is Journey of Hope Pt.
 4

 I won an Emmy for this documentary.
-Journey of Hope is a story of a man with Parkinson’s disease.
-Scott Orr decides to undergo a life changing brain surgery to help control the tremors associated with parkinsons.
+The journey of Hope is the story of a man with Parkinson’s disease.
+Scott Orr decides to undergo life-changing brain surgery to help control the tremors associated with Parkinson’s.
 I’m just going to use part 4 for this post.

-When I edited this documentary I worked where real music is allowed.
+When I edited this documentary, I worked where real music is allowed.
 I used the soundtrack to Erin Brockovich.
 This is the only soundtrack I used for the entire documentary.
-By using the same music from the same source and same composer the entire documentary felt connected.
+By using the same music from the same source and the same composer, the whole documentary felt connected.

 Don’t have the ability to use real music?
 Search HARD through your library to find music that works.
 I edited another documentary for the Discovery Channel called After Obesity, The Final Cut